 MoDOT maintains 33,832 miles of highway.
-The percent of highways in good condition are: major roads at 91%, minor roads at 81% and low volume roads at 70%.
-Major, minor and low volume highways have met the statewide target in the past five years.
+The percent of Major Highways in good condition is 90%.
+Due to the pandemic, the condition of the Minor and Low Volume Highways was not measured and is not available for 2020.

 As defined by Federal Highway Administration, the target is based on the statewide asset management plan and represents MoDOT's goal of maintaining current condition.

 Beginning in 2018, the FHWA required all departments of transportation to report pavement data related to the structural integrity of the pavement, which may not impact current pavement smoothness but may cause future pavement issues.
-The current percent of major highway pavements in good structural condition is 66%.
+The current percent of major highway pavements in good structural condition is 69%.